Work and Play: The Growing Trend of “Recruitainment”

 Translated by Matthew Docherty

-More from: Recruitment
+More inspiration: Recruitment

 The Yolo economy: is it transforming recruitment and talent management?